OmegaPointZero/nodechan/README.md

 ## To Implement:

 ### User-facing front end:
++ User ID colors: detect if they're bright or dark, make ID *text* color contrast it
 + Cookie to keep track of user-supplied options:
     + Color Scheme
     + Open images in new tab/open in page/fit to page